bokage/Parstagram/README.md

 Instagram clone with a custom Parse backend that allows a user to post photos, view a global photo feed, and add comments!

-## User Stories
+## Features:

-The following **required** functionality is completed:
+- Sign up, login, and logout capabilities added.
 - User stays logged in across restarts.
-- User can log out.
 - User can view comments on a post.
-- User can add a new comment.
+- User can add comments.
 - User sees app icon in home screen and styled launch screen.
-- User can sign up to create a new account.
-- User can log in.
 - User can take a photo, add a caption, and post it to the server.
 - User can view the last 20 posts.